 In the late 1990s, favourable economic policies led to foreign mining companies reinvesting in the exploration and development of gold resources in Tanzania, leading to the opening of a number of new world class mines, including, but not limited to: Golden Pride (1999); Geita (2000); Bulyanhulu (2001); North Mara (2002); and Buzwagi (2009).

-Given the aforementioned political changes, the northeast DRC has seen a resurgence of gold and iron ore exploration activity with two exploration targets being converted into operating mines namely: Banro Corporation’s Twangiza mine (2011) and Randgold Resources Kibali mine (2013).
+Given the recent political and economic advances, the northeast DRC has seen a resurgence of gold and iron ore exploration activity with two exploration targets being converted into operating mines namely: Banro Corporation’s Twangiza mine (2011) and Randgold Resources Kibali mine (2013).
 In addition to our exploration activities within this area, other companies with delineated resources include: AngloGold Ashanti, Loncor Resources and Mwana Africa.

 The following figure illustrates gold exploration and development activities within this region.